 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now

-Patients may assume a seated position throughout the procedure, or lie down if necessary.
-Next, doctors sterilize the skin around the insertion point and provide local anesthesia to numb the area.
+The patient may assume a seated position throughout the procedure or lie down if necessary.
+The doctor sterilizes the skin around the insertion point and provides local anesthesia to numb the area.

-Once the needle is inserted, doctors drain the pleural effusion until some or all is removed, depending on the goal.
-The extracted fluid is usually sent to a lab for analysis.
-Once the needle is removed and the wound is dressed, doctors often perform another X-ray to confirm enough fluid was removed and to ensure there is no sign of a collapsed lung.
+The doctor usually sends the extracted fluid to a lab for analysis.
+After removing the needle and dressing the wound, the doctor often orders a chest X-ray as well to confirm enough fluid was removed and to ensure there is no sign of a collapsed lung.